TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

 * $b^2 - 4ac = 0$: parabolic
 * $b^2 - 4ac > 0$: hyperbolic

-Generally, different numerical methods are required for the different classes of PDEs.
-The need for this specialization in numerical approach is rooted in the physics from which the different classes of PDEs arise.
-The physical problem has certain properties that we would like to preserve with our numerical approximation, and it is important to understand the underlying problem and be aware of its mathematical properties before blindly applying a numerical method.

 Elliptic equations generally arise from a physical problem that involves a diffusion process that has reached equilibrium, a steady state temperature distribution, for example.
 Hyperbolic PDEs usually arise in wave propagation and advection driven transport problems.